Bidding combinatorial games: Outcomes in bidding games

 If these monotone properties hold, the outcome is {\em monotone}.

-A player is never forced to become the current player via monetary advantage, since the 0-bid is always available.
-If one of the players did not have the 0-bid available, the monotonicity may break.
-Here we study games where all bids $0,\ldots, p$ are available to Left, and analogously for Right. \begin{obs} There are 9 monotone outcome classes for $\tb =1$.
-And in general, there are $(\tb+2)^2$ monotone outcomes for $\tb\in\mathbb N_0$. \end{obs}
+Observe that in our bidding convention, a player is never forced to become the current player via monetary advantage, since the 0-bid is always available.
+However, if a player with a nonzero budget is not allowed to bid $0$, then monotonicity may break.
+To see this consider the total budget $\tb=1$, and Right cannot bid $0$, unless his budget is $0$.
+Then we will have $o(0, \hat{0}) = \L$, but $o(0, \hat{1}) = \R$.
+Thus, here we study games where if Left's budget is $p$ then all bids $0, \ldots, p$ are available to her, and analogously for Right.